-Unless you have selected a custom data directory in the Advanced pane of the Zotero preferences, your Zotero data is stored within the following OS-dependent directories:
+Unless you have selected a custom data directory in the Advanced tab of the Zotero settings, your Zotero data is stored within the following OS-dependent directories:

 macOS | /Users/<username>/Zotero |